What is Ankle Arthritis?

-If you believe that you have arthritis in your ankles or have been diagnosed with the condition, the specialists at the University of Michigan South Main Orthopedics can provide you with a comprehensive diagnosis as well as individualised treatment options.
+If you believe that you have arthritis in your ankles or have been diagnosed with the condition, the Ankle Arthritis Specialist Gurgaon at the saqsham ortho can provide you with a comprehensive diagnosis as well as individualized treatment options.
 In order to treat arthritis in the ankle well, we need to see a lot of people who have problems with both their feet and their ankles.

 Types of Ankle Arthritis

 Because there are numerous types of arthritis, it is essential to determine which one is causing your ankle pain in order to receive the appropriate treatment.
 These are some of the most prevalent kinds of ankle arthritis.

 The cartilage that cushions the ends of joints gradually breaks away as a result of the degenerative joint condition known as osteoarthritis (OA).
 Osteoarthritis is a joint condition that typically develops as people age.
 On the other hand, one of the most typical causes of ankle osteoarthritis is an accident.
 Over time, the cartilage becomes less helpful due to the deterioration of the cartilage itself or the ankle joint.

 Even if the damage occurred years ago, it might still result in this type of foot arthritis.
 Ankle sprains, fractures, and dislocations can result in cartilage damage.
 If this occurs, the joint may age faster than usual.
 Joint degeneration symptoms may not show up for years or even decades after the event that caused the problem.